mozilla/mozjpeg/README-turbo.txt

 *******************************************************************************

-libjpeg-turbo is a derivative of libjpeg that uses SIMD instructions (MMX, SSE2, etc.) to accelerate baseline JPEG compression and decompression on x86 and x86-64 systems.
+libjpeg-turbo is a derivative of libjpeg that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems.
 On such systems, libjpeg-turbo is generally 2-4x as fast as the unmodified version of libjpeg, all else being equal.

-libjpeg-turbo was originally based on libjpeg/SIMD by Miyasaka Masaru, but the TigerVNC and VirtualGL projects made numerous enhancements to the codec in 2009, including improved support for Mac OS X, 64-bit support, support for 32-bit and big endian pixel formats (RGBX, XBGR, etc.), accelerated Huffman encoding/decoding, and various bug fixes.
-The goal was to produce a fully open source codec that could replace the partially closed source TurboJPEG/IPP codec used by VirtualGL and TurboVNC.  libjpeg-turbo generally performs in the range of 80-120% of TurboJPEG/IPP.
+libjpeg-turbo was originally based on libjpeg/SIMD by Miyasaka Masaru, but the TigerVNC and VirtualGL projects made numerous enhancements to the codec in 2009, including improved support for Mac OS X, 64-bit support, support for 32-bit and big-endian pixel formats (RGBX, XBGR, etc.), accelerated Huffman encoding/decoding, and various bug fixes.
+The goal was to produce a fully open-source codec that could replace the partially closed-source TurboJPEG/IPP codec used by VirtualGL and TurboVNC.  libjpeg-turbo generally achieves 80-120% of the performance of TurboJPEG/IPP.
 It is faster in some areas but slower in others.

 In early 2010, libjpeg-turbo spun off into its own independent project, with the goal of making high-speed JPEG compression/decompression technology available to a broader range of users and developers.
-The libjpeg-turbo shared libraries can be used as drop-in replacements for libjpeg on most systems.

 *******************************************************************************
 **     License
 *******************************************************************************

-libjpeg-turbo is licensed under a non-restrictive, BSD-style license (see README.)
+Most of libjpeg-turbo inherits the non-restrictive, BSD-style license used by libjpeg (see README.)
 The TurboJPEG/OSS wrapper (both C and Java versions) and associated test programs bear a similar license, which is reproduced below:

 Redistribution and use in source and binary forms, with or without